 Not all manuals are created equal.
 Some examples of technical writing are so effective, even enjoyable, that they earn a place in the memory of readers.
 This post contains such examples, as well as documents of various formats that you can learn from.

 If you are starting a new document and aren't sure how to write it, you may need a document template to guide you through the process.
-Templates provide the standard structure and formatting for various types of documents so you can just fill in the placeholders.
-They can make the job much easier.
+You can also find guides to writing specific kinds of documents in the sidebar of this page.

 Now, let's look at some examples of different kinds of documents that you can learn from.